Ordering alcohol online and clearing it through customs

 When you order alcohol online from outside the EU, you must always clear it through customs and pay the import taxes.
 Alcoholic beverages ordered from another EU country do not need to be cleared through customs, but in some cases taxes must be paid for them.
 Read about the taxes concerning online orders of alcohol and how to clear alcohol products through customs.

-What do I have to pay for the alcohol I ordered?
+What taxes do I have to pay for the alcohol I ordered?

 How do I clear a consignment containing alcohol?

-You can clear the consignment yourself using our Import Declaration Service or authorise some other party to carry out the customs clearance on your behalf.
-Read more about customs clearance alternatives.
+You can clear the consignment yourself using our online service or authorise some other party to carry out the customs clearance on your behalf.
+Read more about the customs clearance alternatives.

-Persons under the age of 18 are not allowed to bring in alcoholic beverages, and persons under the age of 20 are only allowed to bring in light alcoholic beverages.
+Persons under the age of 18 are not allowed to order or bring in alcoholic beverages, and persons under the age of 20 are only allowed to order or bring in light alcoholic beverages.

 Spirits cannot be brought in without a permit.